lwYeo/SoliditySHA3Miner/README.md

     minerJsonAPI            'http://IP:port/' for the miner JSON-API (default: http://127.0.0.1:4078), 0 disabled

     minerCcminerAPI         'IP:port' for the ccminer-style API (default: 127.0.0.1:4068), 0 disabled

+    overrideMaxDiff         (Pool only) Use maximum difficulty and skips query from web3

     customDifficulty        (Pool only) Set custom difficulity (check with your pool operator)